carlosChanpio70/Starbase_YOLOL/ISAN_modules/ISAN_Toggle_on_off/README.md

 Setup:\
     Requires an button and 1 memory slot\
 Rename the button field "ButtonState" to "IT"\
-Rename the memory slot field to SM(This data field is used in the other addons of mine)
+Rename the memory slot field to IS(This data field is used in the other ISAN addons I have)